 This site requires JavaScript to be enabled

-External Customer KB > General > Disabling ADFS federation to enable OneLogin SSO with Office 365
+External Customer KB > General > Defederating With ADFS or a Third-Party SSO

 The domain being associated with Office 365 must be managed by Office 365 before single sign-on and provisioning can be enabled for your users.
 Such management requires that the domain not be federated by Active Directory Federation Services (ADFS) or by another IdP service.
 If your domain is already federated, you must disable federation before you can enable single sign-on for Office 365.
 Defederation is required for single sign-on, but not for enabling user provisioning into Office 365.